openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Client Trust Management {#client_trust_management}

-The `client_id_scheme` enables deployments of this specification to use different mechanisms for the Wallet to establish trust between Verifier and Wallet and obtain client metadata beyond the scope of [@!RFC6749].
+The `client_id_scheme` enables deployments of this specification to use different mechanisms for the Wallet to establish trust between Verifier and Wallet and obtain Client metadata beyond the scope of [@!RFC6749].

-This specification defines the following values for the `client_id_scheme` parameter, followed by examples where applicable:
+This specification defines the following values for the `client_id_scheme` parameter, followed by the examples where applicable:

-* `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e. the Client Identifier needs to be known to the AS in advance of the authorization request.
+* `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known to the Wallet in advance of the Authorization Request.
 Client metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.

-* `redirect_uri`: This value indicates that the client's redirect URI MUST also be the value of the Client Identifier.
-In this case, the Authorization Request MUST NOT be signed and all client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).
+* `redirect_uri`: This value indicates that the client's Redirect URI MUST also be the value of the Client Identifier.
+In this case, the Authorization Request MUST NOT be signed and all Client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).

 Below is a non-normative example of a request when `client_id` equals `redirect_uri`.